dotkernel/dot-rbac-guard/docs/book/v3/configuration.md

 ];
 ```

+> It is **strongly recommended** to explicitly define permissions or roles and not leave the values empty, especially if using `GuardInterface::POLICY_DENY`!

 ## Route Name Placeholders

 Route **names** are allowed to contain `*` as placeholders, allowing more compact specifications.
 This feature is available for all types of guards.

+> Note that route rules are verified in order of their writing, take care of the order when using placeholder routes, as not to overwrite any specific routes!

 ```php
 [